 Reaper, a DAW developed by Cockos, is a reliable, fully-featured and highly customisable digital audio workstation.
 It is available to evaluate freely from https://www.reaper.fm/.
 Many composers and designers working in spatial audio use Reaper because it is very good at handling multichannel interleaved audio (up to 64 channel WAV) and has a straightforward approach to routing.
 It also features a great automation system which is important for precise composition in SPAT, has native OSC support for navigation, transport and more.
 It is one of the most complete flexible DAW regarding immersive sound production.

-Reaper seems to integrate well with the SPAT plug-ins and the Local Audio Path workflow described in section SPAT PI : Local audio path.
+Reaper integrates well with the SPAT plug-ins and the Local Audio Path workflow described in section SPAT PI : Local audio path.

 If you are using the Local Audio Path, it is also recommended reviewing the Appendix B - Troubleshooting of this guide.